 The first voice to be heard on Century Radio was that of Century Radio Director, Terry Wogan.
 The station was officially launched by the Minister for Communications and Justice, Ray Burke, who says that,

 We are celebrating the involvement of the private sector in national commercial broadcasting and the creation of a new, vibrant, competitive broadcasting environment.

 Employing 66 people at its base in Christ Church, Dublin, the station will have a 24 hour news service.
 Head of Programming, Mark Story, emphasises the importance of the provision of accurate and well-produced information.

-Ray Burke comments that the listener is the real winner as they now have a greater choice.
+Ray Burke believes that the listener is the real winner as there is now a greater choice.